kevinkk525/pysmartnode/README.md

 ### ESP32

-Only tested on loboris fork which also supports SPRAM.
+Only tested on loboris fork which also supports SPRAM (which is now supported by official firmware too).
 Works well on this port and can be considered almost stable.
-I did not set up an ESP32 to run continuosly yet and my unit has a faulty flash.
+I did not set up an ESP32 to run continuously yet and my unit has a faulty flash.

 Official ESP32 port is not yet tested but if asyncio works, so will this project.
 Not all of the components are supporting it and help is needed here.